The following generic options apply to all transports:

 If this option is set, the message's headers are not transported.
 It is mutually exclusive with headers_only.
 If it is used with the appendfile or pipe transports, the settings of message_prefix and message_suffix should be checked, because this option does not automatically suppress them.

-If this option is set true, nothing is logged for any deliveries by the transport or for any transport errors.
+If this option is set true, nothing is logged for any transport errors.
 You should not set this option unless you really, really know what you are doing.

 If this option is set and debugging is enabled (see the -d command line option), the string is expanded and included in the debugging output when the transport is run.
-If expansion of the string fails, the error message is written to the debugging output, and Exim carries on processing.
-This facility is provided to help with checking out the values of variables and so on when debugging driver configurations.
+This is to help with checking out the values of variables and so on when debugging driver configurations.
 For example, if a headers_add option is not working properly, debug_print could be used to output the variables it references.
 A newline is added to the text if it does not end with one.

 If this option is true, a Delivery-date: header is added to the message.
 This gives the actual time the delivery was made.
 As this is not a standard header, Exim has a configuration option (delivery_date_remove) which requests its removal from incoming messages, so that delivered messages can safely be resent to other recipients.